microsoft/mattercenter/PRIORITIES.md

 #Matter Center for Office 365 Priorities List

 This solution was originally developed with the Microsoft specific requirements.
 The feature implementations were specific to Microsoft.
 There are a few shortcomings that would need to be addressed for the solution to be easily build and better managed by the community.
-Here are the top priority items that we have identified that we would make the it easier for the solution to be deployed.
+Here are the top priority items that we have identified that would make it easier for the solution to be deployed.

 ## Engineering updates: